Red Notice (film)

-Red Notice is a 2021 American action comedy film written and directed by Rawson Marshall Thurber starring Dwayne Johnson alongside Ryan Reynolds and Gal Gadot and Ritu Arya.
+Red Notice is a 2021 American action comedy film written and directed by Rawson Marshall Thurber starring Dwayne Johnson alongside Ryan Reynolds, Gal Gadot and Ritu Arya.
 It marks the third collaboration between Thurber and Johnson, following Central Intelligence (2016) and Skyscraper (2018).
-In the film, an FBI agent reluctantly teams up with a renowned art robber in order to catch an even more notorious robber.
+In the film, an FBI agent reluctantly teams up with a renowned art thief in order to catch an even more notorious thief.

 Originally planned for release by Universal Pictures, the film was acquired by Netflix for distribution.
-It began a limited theatrical release on November 5, 2021, before digitally streaming on the platform on November 12, 2021, where it received negative reviews from critics.
-Netflix claims the film became the most-watched film in its debut weekend, as well as the most-watched film within 28 days of release on the platform in Netflix.
+It began a limited theatrical release on November 5, 2021, before digitally streaming on the platform on November 12, 2021.
+It was not very well received by critics for its plot and screenwriting, though the performances (particularly Johnson and Reynolds), action sequences and humor were praised.
+Netflix claims the film became the most-watched film in its debut weekend, as well as having been the most-watched film on the platform until being surpassed by KPop Demon Hunters in 2025.
 It also became the 5th most-streamed movie title of 2021.
 Two sequels are in development and will be filmed back-to-back with Johnson, Reynolds, Gadot, and Thurber expected to return.

 Plot

-During the 1st century BC, Roman general Mark Antony gives Egyptian queen Cleopatra three bejeweled eggs as a wedding gift to show his devotion.
-The eggs are lost in time until two are found by a farmer in 1907, but the last one remains lost.
+During the 1st century BC, Roman general Mark Antony gives Egyptian queen Cleopatra three bejeweled eggs as a wedding gift.
+The eggs are lost in time until two are found by a farmer in 1907, but the last one remains lost for over 2,000 years.